 In 2018, Kim Kardashian appeared on the cover of Vogue India and wore various traditional Indian ensembles custom-made by some of the top Indian designers like Anita Dongre, Sabyasachi Mukherjee, Anamika Khanna, and more.
 Moreover, Anaita Shroff Adajania, Fashion Director for Vogue India, styled each look.

 To summarize, it is not difficult to avoid cultural appropriation in fashion.
 Fashion is all about creativity.
 Our travels, and foreign experiences always positively impact creativity.
 But fashion designing is also a responsibility, especially when you have the opportunity to educate your community about another community that has been oppressed in the past.

 Therefore, the persistent stealing of cultures means one of two things: either designers and celebrities do not know, or they do not care to know.
 What is your take on this?
 Let us know your thoughts by commenting below or tweeting @shilpa1ahuja.

-Akarshi is a Fashion Journalist Intern at ShilpaAhuja.com.
-She is pursuing her bachelor’s degree in Fashion Design from Amity University, Mumbai, and is originally from Mumbai itself.
+Akarshi is a Fashion Journalist at ShilpaAhuja.com.
+She has completed her bachelor’s degree in Fashion Design from Amity University, Mumbai, and is originally from Mumbai itself.
 Prior to ShilpaAhuja.com, she worked with an e-commerce fashion brand where she interned as a fashion designer and also led the social media marketing team for the company.
 She loves fashion, blogging, sketching, baking, and traveling.
 When she’s not writing, she loves to read about astronomy.